robotsorcerer/Savitzky-Golay/README.md

 3. Build your executable: `make`
 4. Run the executable:	`./savgol`

-If you have issues running the files, please use the issues tab to open a bug or issues.
+If you have issues running the files, please use the issues tab to open a bug.
 I will generally respond within a 24-hour period.

  >Reference: **INTRODUCTION TO SIGNAL PROCESSING** [Chapter 8; Section 8.3.5]
                 Sophocles J. Orfanidis, Prentice Hall, 2010